Ophthalmologists, Optometrists, & Eye Doctors in Jackson

 Specialty Eye Institute, a leading eye doctor in Jackson, Michigan, has been treating patients for over 40 years.
-Through experience, commitment to technology, and our role in researching new treatments and techniques, our team of ophthalmologists and optometrists provide patients with the best possible eye care, both today and in the future.
+Through experience, commitment to technology, and our role in researching new treatments and techniques, our team of ophthalmologists, optometrists, and eye doctors provides patients with the best possible eye care, both today and in the future.
 As a top eye doctor in Jackson, Michigan, we are dedicated to excellence in all aspects of eye health.

 Our ophthalmologists are nationally-known leaders in the eye care industry.
 Our doctors use leading clinical technologies and equipment to diagnose and treat your eye problems.

 Schedule An Appointment With Our Staff

 Refractive Lens Exchange - This procedure is a great option for those who may not qualify for LASIK.

 Blepharoplasty - Intended to reshape the upper or lower eyelid, this can be a functional or cosmetic procedure.